-Paid by us Paid by the selling stockholders

-No exercise Full exercise No exercise Full exercise

-Per share \$ \$ \$ \$

-Total \$ \$ \$ \$
+Paid by us Paid by the se lling stockholders No exercise Full exercise No exercise Full exercise Per share \$ 1.26 \$ 1.26 \$ 1.26 \$ 1.26 Total \$ 12,600,000 \$ 13,103,997 \$ 7,560,000 \$ 10,080,000

 In connection with the offering, the underwriters may purchase and sell shares of our common stock in the open market.
 These transactions may include short sales and syndicate covering transactions.
 Short sales involve syndicate sales of common stock in excess of the number of shares to be purchased by the underwriters in the offering, which creates a syndicate short position.
 "Covered" short sales are sales of shares made in an amount up to the number of shares represented by the underwriters' over-allotment option.
 In determining the source of shares to close out the covered syndicate short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
 Transactions to close out the covered syndicate short involve either purchases of our common stock in the open market after the distribution has been completed or the exercise of the over-allotment option.
-The underwriters may also make "naked" short sales of shares in excess of the over-allotment option.
 The underwriters must close out any "naked" short position by purchasing shares of our common stock in the open market.
 A "naked" short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase in the offering.